mustafatoroman/VSTS-DevOps-Labs/Jenkins/README.md

     ![SSH Connection Info](images/vmconnect_ssh1.png)

 1. Jenkins, by default, listens on port 8080 using HTTP.
-To configure a secure HTTPS connection, an SSL certificate would be required.
-If HTTPS communication is not being configured, the best way to ensure the sign-in credentials are not leaked due to a "Man-in-the-middle" attack is by logging in using the SSH tunneling.
+To configure a secure HTTPS connection, an SSL certificate will be required.
+If HTTPS communication is not being configured, the best way to ensure the sign-in credentials are not leaked due to a "Man-in-the-middle" attack is by logging-in using the SSH tunneling.
 An SSH tunnel is an encrypted tunnel created through a SSH protocol connection, that can be used to transfer unencrypted traffic over an unsecured network.
 To initiate a SSH tunnel, the following command needs to be run from a Command Prompt.
     ````cmd
     putty.exe -ssh -L 8080:localhost:8080 <username>@<ip address>
     ````